jeeachoi/EBSeq_Shiny/README.md

 ## 3. Customize options

+- Need normalization?: If Yes, normalization using median-by-ratio will be performed prior to the EBSeq run.
+If the input matrix is already normalized (e.g. by median-by-ratio normalization or TMM), this option should be disabled by selecting No. In addition, if the input expression matrix only contains a small subset of genes, it is suggested to first perform the normalization using all genes before taking the subset

+- Patterns of interest: This is used for (gene/isoform) multi-condition analysis only.
+User can use EBSeqMultiPattern_Shiny (https://github.com/jeeachoi/EBSeqMultiPattern_Shiny) to obtain all possible patterns and choose the patterns of interest.
+If the user is interested in pattern 1,2,3 from the MultiPattern output, type: '1,2,3'.
+Default will provide result of all possible patterns

 - The number of iteration for EM algorithm: Default is 5

-- Need normalization?: If Yes, normalization using median-by-ratio will be performed prior to the EBSeq run.
-If the input matrix is already normalized (e.g. by median-by-ratio normalization or TMM), this option should be disabled by selecting No. In addition, if the input expression matrix only contains a small subset of genes, it is suggested to first perform the normalization using all genes before taking the subset.
+- Target FDR: Default is 0.05 (5%).
+Target FDR will be used to determin DE genes

 ## 4. Outputs
 Four to five files will be generated:
--	normalized.csv: normalized expression matrix with genes in row and cells in column.
+-	normalized.csv: normalized expression matrix with genes in row and cells in column
-- info.txt: version information with all input variables are stored.
+- info.txt: version information with all input variables are stored

 For two-condition analysis:
-- DEListSortedbyPPDE_TwoCond.csv: DE genes only (FDR cutoff) sorted by PPDE
+- DEListSortedbyPPDE_TwoCond.csv: DE genes only (FDR cutoff) sorted by PPDE, followed by Real FC, posterior FC, and normalized expression values
 - OutputSortedbyPPDE_TwoCond.csv: Output with sorted gene order by PPDE, followed by Real FC, posterior FC, and normalized expression values
 - OutputOrigFileOrder_TwoCond.csv: Output with original gene order from input file, followed by Real FC, posterior FC, and normalized expression values